syncfusion/blazor-docs/src/treemap/treemap/legend.md

 ## Positioning based on size

-Use a responsive legend that switches positions between the right and bottom based on the available height and width.
-To enable the responsive legend, set the [`Position`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.LegendPosition.html) property to [`Auto`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.LegendPosition.html) in the [`TreeMapLegendSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.TreeMapLegendSettings.html) and the legend position is changed based on available height and width.
+Use a responsive legend that switches positions between the right and the bottom based on the available height and width.
+To enable the responsive legend, set the [`Position`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.LegendPosition.html) property to [`Auto`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.LegendPosition.html) in the [`TreeMapLegendSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.TreeMapLegendSettings.html) and the legend position is changed based on the available height and width.

 In the following sample, the responsive legend is shown.